townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       convenient), but requires :math:`\Theta(n)` time for both search and deletion.

+   unvisited
+      In :term:`graph` algorithms, this refers to a node that has not been processed at the current point in the algorithm.

+   upper bound
+      In :term:`algorithm analysis`, a :term:`growth rate` that is always greater than or equal to the growth rate of the :term:`algorithm` in question.
+      In practice, this is the slowest-growing function that we know grows at least as fast as all but a constant number of inputs.
+      It could be a gross over-estimate of the truth.
+      Since the upper bound for the algorithm can be very different for different situations (such as the :term:`best case` or :term:`worst case`), we typically have to specify which situation we are referring to.

    variable-length coding
       Given a collection of objects, a variable-length coding scheme assigns a code to each object in the collection using codes that